Publications

 Read more

-Essay: ‘Louise Bourgeois, The Construction of Mother’, in ‘Surrealism & The Sacred’, a centenary edition of RS Review marking one hundred years since the publication of The Surrealist Manifesto.
+Essay: ‘Louise Bourgeois, The Construction of Mother’, in ‘Surrealism & The Sacred’, RS Review edition marking centenary of the Surrealist Manifesto.
 Editors: Jeremy Biles and Jesse Bransford, 740pp, Rice University, Houston, 2023

 Read more